UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/assignment.rst

 =====================

 .. todo::
-    Make this assignment consistent with the case study
+    Make this assignment consistent with the case study.
+    Determine how to automatically test injected errors.

+One of the challenges with the existing code base at HP Norton is the lack of necessary debug information when issues occur.

-In this lesson's assignment we are going to incorporate logging into an instructor-provided module so that we can trace what goes on as the module runs.
+Your task this week will be to incorporate logging into an existing module so that we can trace what goes on as the module runs.
 We are also going to use the debugger to identify and help resolve a problem with that module.

 Here is what you need to do:
 ----------------------------